tokiedokie/devo/README.md

 v1.0.0
 ```

-devo consumes same commands as deno and install version you want automatically
+devo consumes same commands as deno and install a specific version you want automatically

 ```
 devo <same subcommands as deno>